eullerg/Front-end-Quiz/README.md

 ### Contact

-If you want to contact with me you can reach me at
+If you want to contact me you can reach at:

-:mailbox_with_mail: E-mail: euller_germano1@hotmail.com	:mailbox_with_mail:
+:mailbox_with_mail: E-mail :euller_germano1@hotmail.com	:mailbox_with_mail:

 or you can also contact me at [Instagram](https://www.instagram.com/og.euller)